yoshito-maeoka/TIL/git.md

 git stash -p
 ```

-# use specific accoint on a specified project
+# use specific account on a specified project
 ```
 $ cd a_specified_prj
 $ git config user.name hogehoge